eduardoschulz/Interoperability/docs/RICs/oran-sc.md

 the running version of the container image.
 To do so re-build the image using the script as that will update the image in your local containerd repository.
 Then simply scale the xApp deployment down and up and the new version should be running.
-That will only work if the version stays the same.
+This will only work if the version stays the same.